martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 ### Sounds complicated! ###

-Au contraire, my dear Bob; pipx is no more complicated than pip.
-All of the hard work (the creation of environments, the installation of apps, and the setup of executables) is conveniently and automatically taken care of.
+Au contraire, my dear Bob; all of the hard work (the creation of environments, the installation of apps, and the setup of executables) is automatically done in the background.

 ### Great!
 Where can I find it? ###